sworgkh/matayze_gui/README.md

-# GUI Application for MATAYZE Project
+# GUI Application for MATAYZE Project.